Devotion has traditionally been related to dualistic teachings.

 both in consciousness and yet a form of it.

-has always been experienced and recognized by the limited body/mind and
+always been experienced and recognized by the limited

 Simmer until ready.